“Girl Scouts Go to Medical School” is an

 annual event led by UB medical students.

 During this half-day program, medical students teach the Girl Scouts how to use stethoscopes and reflex hammers while introducing them to the basics of the physical exam.
-Visiting the neuroanatomy museum, they view the collection of some 80 dissected brain specimens and are invited to handle a cadaveric brain.
 Using the anatomy lab's "bone boxes," the girls learn about the musculoskeletal system.
 At a session on radiology, medical students show them how physicians use X-rays in clinical care.

-This event, which is hosted by the American Medical Women's Association, culminates with a Q&A session during which the girls and their parents ask medical students about their journey to medical school and their professional aspirations.
+This event culminates with a Q&A session during which the girls and their parents ask medical students about their journey to medical school and their professional aspirations.